-Staying Healthy As A Family Caregiver
+Staying Healthy as a Family Caregiver

+The CVS Health and Harris Poll data found 34% of caregivers are falling behind in prioritizing their own health.
 To keep your physical health in top condition, it’s critical that you set aside time for rest and exercise, as well as prioritizing the nutrition you need.

 Speaking of rest, the average adult needs seven to nine hours per night to feel their best.
 The exact amount you require will vary, but if you feel tired throughout the day, you may need more.